-- 1. We will notify the local media that our offices are closed so we can be added to the official "cancellation list" on television and radio. - 2.
-We will implement a "telephone tree" where we will attempt to contact employees via telephone in the event our offices are closed unexpectedly. - 3.
-If you have any questions as to whether our offices are open during a large power outage, please call (860) 257-2366, extension 411.
-If there is a message that "Circuits are busy" and it doesn't roll over to normal voicemail, you can assume there is no power at our offices and you should not report to work. - 4.3.
-We will send out an email to all CGB staff and advise them that our offices are closed.
+- 1. We will notify the local media that our offices are closed so we can be added to the official "cancellation list" on television and radio. - 2.1.
+We will implement a "telephone tree" where we will attempt to contact employees via telephone in the event our offices are closed unexpectedly.Senior Staff will work to contact their teams. - 3.2.
+We will send out an email to all CGB staff and advise them that our offices are closed and inform them of next steps.
 If necessary, we may communicate a conference call number and a time to call in for a teleconference.
 We will attempt to communicate this information via email if it is operationals or the "telephone tree".
 This conference call will be used to provide information to staff and to arrange continuity of operations in the event of a major emergency.